TAU-Power-Electronic-Systems/Soft4PES/docs/source/parameter_sets/grid/components/grids.rst

 The predefined grid models are are presented after the example.

 In order to create a custom grid, a new entry can be added to ``examples/grid/pars/grid_parameter_sets.json`` under ``grids`` following the structure of the existing ones.
 Required parameters are an unique name for the grid model, rated voltage and current, grid frequency, grid resistance and inductance.
+Note that the rated voltage is the line-to-line rms voltage and the rated current is the rms current.

 .. rubric:: Example — Adding a grid to grid_parameter_sets.json